-Management agrees with the finding.
-In February of 2020, before the audit began, the Organization added an assistant financial controller (CPA) to bolster the in-house staff capacity and the technical expertise of the Organization's finance team.
+Resolved.
+In February of 2020, the Organization added an assistant financial controller (CPA) to bolster the in-house staff capacity and the technical expertise of the Organization's finance team.
 In June of 2020, the Organization incorporated and communicated changes to certain policies and procedures to implement a financial close and reporting checklist that guides the closing process and ensures all reconciliations and journal entries are prepared and reviewed on a timely basis.
 The Organization has also implemented a process to verify and document review of user account permissions annually, or more often as appropriate.
 Additionally, changes were implemented to accurately account for escalations in lease payments over the respective lease terms and account for contract modifications in the deferral of revenue on WQT contracts with future stewardship.